Nimaoth/Nev/docs/lsp.md

 Configuration for language servers should be put in the user settings (`~/.nev/settings.json`) or the workspace settings (`{workspace_dir}/.nev/settings.json`)

-Some language servers are already configured in the [app settings](../config/settings.json), so when you add you're own language server configuration make sure to use `"+lsp"` to extend the lsp configurations, unless you want to completely override the defaults.
+Some language servers are already configured in the [app settings](../config/settings.json), so when you add you're own language server configuration make sure to use `"+lsp"` to extend the lsp configurations, unless you want to completely override the defaults:

-Some languages are already configured so if you have the binary in the PATH then you shouldn't need to configure anything (except maybe custom workspace configuration).
 - `nim`: `nimlangserver`
 - `C`: `clangd`
 - `C++`: `clangd`